atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 We have created an in-app guided flow to take you through the steps involved in setting up these scans.

+To start, visit the [atomist app](https://dso.atomist.com), and fork the [test app](https://github.com/atomisthq/atomist-docker-tutorial).
+The app will guide you through the remaining setup steps.

 ![flow](img/ratchet/guided_flow.png)